boblemarin/MaMaMaMa/README.md

 ## Usage

-Once the extension is installed, there will be a clickable icon.
+Once the extension is installed, there will be a new icon available.
-Don't forget you can pin the extension to your browser bar, having it at hand for emergencies.
+Don't forget you can pin the extension icon to your browser bar, having it at hand for emergencies.

 Surf the web and find an inspiring image.
 Click the extension icon, then hover the selected image in the page.